intraware/rodan-core/README.md

 > Some of the services in this project are tightly coupled.
 The recommended way to run everything is via Docker Compose, which ensures proper coordination between services.
 >
 > If you prefer running services individually on your local environment, be aware that some components might break or not function as expected without the full stack.

+ ---

+## TO-DO
+- [ ] add a query and response summary for all endpoints, some kind of swagger docs or just a routes.md
+### User
+- [ ] add forgot password